 We are extremely grateful for the support of our partners who share our vision for a stronger, more resilient and inclusive society.

-CatholicCare and the Australian Catholic University (ACU) Institute for Advancing Community Engagement have collaborated in the delivery of the Clemente Fitzroy program since 2012.
+CatholicCare and Australian Catholic University (ACU) have collaborated in the delivery of the Clemente Fitzroy program since 2012.
 Our partnership aims to break the cycle of poverty, inequity and social injustice for marginalised people who have been unable to access higher education because of significant life challenges.
 The philosophy of the program is that study in the humanities can empower people to develop a critical mind that encourages them to reflect on their own lives and on society.
 ACU provides the academic personnel to deliver the study units and awards the university’s Certificate of Liberal Studies to those students who complete the required units.
-CatholicCare provides the learning environment at the St Mary of the Cross Centre in Fitzroy, as well as the material supports for students (pens, notebooks, textbooks) and our Volunteer Coordinator recruits and supports Learning Partners who support and assist students in planning, writing, research and computer skills.
+CatholicCare provides a counselling service and material supports (pens, notebooks, textbooks) for students.
+CatholicCare also recruits and supports volunteer Learning Partners who help students with planning, writing, research and computer skills.

 In 2016, we entered into a four-year partnership with St John of God Health Care to extend our Asylum Seeker Support Program.
 This program works closely with parishes across the Archdiocese of Melbourne to provide accommodation and support to families and individuals seeking asylum within the Melbourne community.
 In 2020, this partnership was extended for a further three years.